guydvir2/Arduino/libraries/AsyncHTTPRequest_Generic/README.md

 ## TO DO

  1. Fix bug.
 Add enhancement
- 2. Add support to more Ethernet / WiFi shields
+ 2. Add support to more Ethernet / WiFi shields with lwIP-based feature.
  3. Add support to more boards.
  4. Add many more examples.